APOLLO INFORMAL INVESTMENT

 How do I join Apollo?

-Please contact one of our directors via LinkedIn.
+Please get in touch with one of our directors via LinkedIn.
 We will set up a Video Call to have an introductory talk and invite you to our next meeting.

 How hands-on is Apollo?

 Apollo itself is very hands-off.
-Every member needs to do their own Due Diligence, but we share and coordinate the Due Diligence via our platform.
+Every member needs to do their Due Diligence, but we share and coordinate it via our platform.
 We let our investee companies get on with business but ask for quarterly updates and require Investor Majority approval for some actions.
-We appoint Investment Directors and/or observers to look after the interest of all shareholders and the company itself.
+We appoint investment directors and/or observers to look after the interests of all shareholders and the company itself.
 Sometimes these are Apollo members, sometimes our co-investors appoint the Investment director.

-Who will be the Investment Director/Observer and what role do they play?
+Who will be the Investment Director/Observer, and what role will they play?

 What fees does Apollo charge the investee companies?